Nkwenti-Severian-Ndongtsop/SHELL_SCRIPTING_LPIC--102-/assignment.md

     There are many interpreters for the Script but the default one is after the '#!' at the first line known as shebang like /bin/bash

-    All lines with "#" are considered as ignored after the shebang
+    All lines with "#" are considered as ignored after the shebang and considered as comments

     To manipulate files, we must make sure the users groups or others have proper permissions